LiangliangNan/Easy3D/ReadMe.md

 <img src="images/logo.png" width="400">

 ### Easy3D is an open source library for 3D modeling and geometry processing.
 It is implemented in C++ and designed with an emphasis on simplicity and efficiency.
-Easy3D is intended for research and educational purposes, but it is also a good starting point for developing sophisticated 3D applications.
+### Easy3D is intended for research and educational purposes, but it is also a good starting point for developing sophisticated 3D applications.

+---

 ### Key features ###
-* Efficient data structures for representing and managing3D models (i.e., point clouds and meshes).
+* Efficient data structures for representing and managing 3D models (i.e., point clouds and meshes).
 Easy to add/access arbitrary types of per-element properties.
 * High-level encapsulation of OpenGL and GLSL for convenient and efficient rendering.
-Users do not need to touch the low-level OpenGL APIs.
+Users do not need to touch the low-level APIs of OpenGL.
-* A viewer that can be used directly to visualized 3D scenes in various formats.
+* A viewer that can be used directly to visualize 3D scenes in various formats, which can also be easily extended.
-* Step-by-step tutorials to get acquainted with the data structures and basic rendering for 3D modeling and data processing.
+* Step-by-step tutorials to get acquainted with the data structures and basic rendering for 3D modeling and geometry processing.

 ### A quick glance ###

 Any types of 3D drawables (e.g., points, lines, triangles, and thus point clouds, mesh surfaces, scalar fields, vector fields) can be rendered by writing a few lines of code.
-The following example loads a point cloud from a file, create a drawable for rendering the point cloud, and uses the default viewer to visualize the point cloud.
+The following example first loads a point cloud from a file, creates a drawable of the points, and uses the default viewer to visualize the point cloud.
 The rendering result is shown in Figure 1.
 ```c++
 	Viewer viewer;	// create the default Easy3D viewer